SAS (Simplified Joint Stock Company) with a capital of €3,287,169.01

 The issuing of any ticket gives rise to the payment of the corresponding fee.

-Payment must be made in euros, either by cheque drawn on a bank account in France made payable to the Operator, or in cash or by a credit card accepted by the Operator (CB, American Express, Visa, Mastercard) or by ANCV vouchers.
+Payment must be made in euros, either by cheque drawn on a bank account in France made payable to the Operator, or in cash within the limits of the regulatory ceilings (see articles L112-6 and D112-3 of the Monetary and Financial Code), or by a credit card accepted by the Operator (CB, American Express, Visa, Mastercard) or by ANCV vouchers.

 ID is required for payment by cheque.